abyx/octopress/source/_posts/2014-04-15-improving-ng-repeat-performance-with-track-by.markdown

 title: "Improving ng-repeat Performance with “track by”"
 date: 2014-04-15 20:31
 comments: true
-cta_message: "Get Angular performance tips, write maintainable Angular and be prepared for 2.0!"
 ---

 Probably one of the very first things you learned doing with Angular was how to use `ngRepeat`.
 It's so easy and simple, you gotta love it.
 Here's an example: